bijit-kumar-upgrad/auto-script/backend/README.md

 # FastAPI Chat API

-This project is a FastAPI application that provides a chat interface using the GitHub AI inference endpoint.
+This is a FastAPI backend service that send requests to the GitHub AI inference endpoint.
 It allows users to send messages and receive AI-generated responses.

 ## Project Structure